+Reason for Placement

-Reason for Placement.
-It is possible that what appears to be a homogenous placement problem, e.g. out-of-home care versus the general population, actually comprises a number of separate placement problems.
+It is possible that what appears to be a homogenous placement problem, e.g. outof-home care versus the general population, actually comprises a number of separate placement problems.
 It may be that the characteristics of parents/carer and children vary with the primary reason for placement.
-If the child is placed due to the short-term serious physical illness of the primary carer, or because of some short-term family emergency, the characteristics of the parents/carer and children may differ from those where the placement is for drug addiction.
+If the child is placed due to the short-term serious physical illness of the primary carer, or because of some shortterm family emergency, the characteristics of the parents/carer and children may differ from those where the placement is for drug addiction.
 In some previous studies the decision-makers have specified the main reason for the placement, while in other cases this is unknown.
 When using survey data the primary reason for placement is often unspecified, making it impossible to disaggregate the sample according to the primary reason for placement.
 However, it is possible to use the child's age as a proxy for the reason for placement.
-Delfabbro, Barber and Cooper (2002) argue that children taken into out-of-home care fall into two distinct groups - young children whose parents have problems, and adolescents who themselves have problems, and a study of 235 children taken into care in South Australia found evidence of two such distinct clusters.
+Delfabbro et al. (2002) argue that children taken into out-of-home care fall into two distinct groups-young children whose parents have problems, and adolescents who themselves have problems, and a study of 235 children taken into care in South Australia found evidence of two such distinct clusters.
 This suggests that studies that do not include the primary reason for placement as an independent variable should analyse children and adolescents separately.
-This has been done by six recent studies (Elmund, Lindblad, Vinnerljung and Hjern, 2007; Knoke, Goodman, Leslie and Trocmé, 2007; Franzen, Vinnerljung and Hjern, 2008: Vinnerljung, Franzen, Gustafsson and Johansson, 2008, Andersen and Fallesen, 2010 and Ejrnaes, Ejrnaes and Frederiksen, 2011).
+This has been done by six recent studies (Elmund et al. 2007; Knoke et al. 2007; Franzen et al. 2008; Vinnerljung et al. 2008; Andersen and Fallesen 2010; Ejrnæs et al. 2011).